-The mineral resource estimates now include Au only.
-CGME has independently estimated the mineral resources of the CSH gold deposit based on a cut-off grade of 0.28 g/t Au within the optimized ultimate open-pit limit and a cut-off grade of 0.30 g/t Au below the limit.
+The mineral resource estimates include Au only.
+CGME Consulting limited (CGME) has estimated the mineral resources of the CSH gold deposit based on a cut-off grade of 0.28 g/t Au within the optimized ultimate open-pit limit and a cut-off grade of 0.30 g/t Au below the open pit limit on April 1, 2022.
 The resource estimate was conducted using Ordinary Kriging, validated by Inversed Distance Squared method, and Micromine modelling software.

-CGME considers that blocks estimated for the first estimation pass with an average anisotropic distance to samples of less than 45 m can be classified as Measured Mineral Resources, and blocks estimated for the second estimation pass with an average anisotropic distance to samples of less than 80 m can be classified as Indicated Mineral Resources, and blocks estimated for the third estimation pass with an average anisotropic distance to samples of not more than 150 m can be categorised as Inferred Mineral Resources.
+CGME considers that blocks estimated for the first estimation pass with an average anisotropic distance to samples of less than 45 m can be classified as Measured Mineral Resources, and blocks estimated for the second estimation pass with an average anisotropic distance to samples of less than 80 m can be classified as Indicated Mineral Resources, and blocks estimated for the third estimation pass with an average anisotropic distance to samples of less than 80 m can be classified as Indicated Mineral Resources, and blocks estimated for the third estimation pass with an average anisotropic distance to samples of not more than 150 m can be categorised as Inferred Mineral Resources.
 For those Measured and Indicated Mineral Resource blocks, CGME considers that the degree of confidence is sufficient to allow an appropriate application of technical and economic parameters to support mine planning and to allow evaluation of the economic viability of the deposit, which is also adequate to support the open pit mining operations.